jakobzhao/geog371/lectures/lec06/readme.md

 **Shapefiles**

-The Esri shapefile is one of the most common formats for exchanging vector data.
+The ESRI shapefile is one of the most common formats for exchanging vector data.
 It actually consists of several files with the same root name, but with different suffixes.
 At a minimum, you must include the .shp, .shx, and .dbf files.
 Other files may be included in addition to these three when extra spatial index or projection information is included with the file.

 Mandatory files